Installing and Configuring the DMF Controller

 Note: While using Internet Explorer, the login attempt may fail if the system time is different than the Controller time.
 To fix this, ensure the system used to log in to the Controller is in sync with the Controller time.

-After accepting the prompts, the system displays the login prompt.
+After accepting the prompts, the system displays the login prompt, shown in the figure below.

-Use the admin username and password configured for DANZ Monitoring Fabric during installation or any user account and password configured with administrator privileges.
+Use the admin username and password configured for DMF during installation or any user account and password configured with administrator privileges.
 A user in the read-only group will have access to options for monitoring fabric configuration and activity but cannot change the configuration.

-The main menu for the DANZ Monitoring Fabric GUI appears in the following figure.
+The main menu for the DMF GUI appears in the following figure.

-After logging in to the DANZ Monitoring Fabric GUI, a landing page appears with the Controller Dashboard and a menu bar at the top with sub-menus containing options for setting up DANZ Monitoring Fabric and monitoring network activity.
+When logging in to the DMF GUI, a landing page appears.
+This page shows the DMF Controller Overview, dashboard, and a menu bar (pictured above) with sub-menus containing options for setting up DMF and monitoring network activity.
 The menu bar includes the following sub-menus:

-• DANZ Tap: Manage DANZ Tap policies, services, and interfaces.
+• Monitoring: manage DMF policies, services, and interfaces.

-• Integration: Manage integration of vCenter or NSX-V instances to allow monitoring traffic using DMF.
+• Integration: manage the integration of vCenter instances to allow monitoring traffic using DMF.

 Managing the DMF Controller Cluster